Hundemeier/go-sacn/README.md

 You can stop the receiving of packets on a Receiver via `receiver.Stop()`.
 Please note that it can take up to 2,5s to stop the receiving and close all channels.
-If you have stoped a receiver once, you can not start listening again.
-You have to create a new `Receiver` object via `sacn.NewReceiverSocket()`.
+If you have stoped a receiver once, you can restart via `receiver.Start()`.

 ## Transmitting